CRIMSONHEART CHRONICLES

 The vowels of the Spiròt language are much simpler than the consonants.
 There are five vowels in total (fig. 2), four that are pronounced and one that is silent, called the Blank Vowel.
 When a blank vowel is attached to a consonant, that consonant and the one that follows it are spoken back to back, without any vowel sound in between.
 The four pronounced vowels are labelled according to their pronunciation.
 Like the consonants, for now readers may simply consider these names for the vowels (ie. the 'a' vowel is an open-front vowel).

 Similar to some of the consonants, the four regular vowels have two different pronunciations depending on the context.
 These two pronunciations are written differently in the romanization, one with and one without an accent.
-Exactly how consonants affect vowel pronunciations will be covered in an article on pronunciation.
+Exactly how consonants affect vowel pronunciations will be covered in the article on pronunciation rules for words.

 When writing a character, the consonant is written first and then connected to the vowel, if there is one.
 Since certain features of the consonants are modified for different pronunciations, and since vowels are connected to their consonants, each character has a particular Stroke Order.
 The stroke order simply indicates the order in which each line is drawn when writing a character.
 The stroke orders are summarized in figure 3 for each character type.